gl-inet/docs4.x/docs/user_guide/gl-x3000/index.md

 To set up Spitz AX, you will use one of the four supported internet connection methods: Cellular (SIM cards), ethernet, repeater, and tethering.
 Follow the steps below.

-!!! note "If you are connecting via the cellular method"
+!!! note "Before you start, follow these steps (if connecting via the cellular method):"

     To connect to the internet via the cellular method, you will need at least one nano SIM card.
 Once you have the nano SIM card(s) ready, follow these steps: